 The determination confirms what we reported in May on our Wisconsin work injury blog after the U.S. Chemical Safety and Hazard Investigation Board reported the explosion occurred during a process that heats crude oil to extract gasoline and other petroleum byproducts.

 State and federal investigators have yet to determine why the FCC unit failed.
 The explosion caused the evacuation of thousands of nearby residents.
-The mayor of Duluth called on the company to remove hydrogen flouride from the refining process, after safety advocates determined a release of hydrogen flouride during the explosion could have caused a mass casualty incident.
+The mayor of Duluth called on the company to remove hydrogen fluoride from the refining process, after safety advocates determined a release of hydrogen fluoride during the explosion could have caused a mass casualty incident.
 Despite those risks, ABC 5 Eyewitness News reported the refinery has never been inspected by the Environmental Protection Agency.

 Our workers’ compensation lawyers in Hayward and Winter know oil workers face some of the highest injury risks.

 While organizations like American Fuel & Petrochemical Manufacturers point to industry safety practices as reason for a reduction in risks, the fact remains those working in the oil and gas industry face significant risk of serious or fatal injury when an incident does occur.
 A report published by the Huffington Post found the nation’s 141 oil refineries expose workers to dangerous conditions and create deadly explosion risks to surrounding communities.

 More than 500 refinery accidents have been reported to the U.S. Environmental Protection Agency in the last 25 years.
 In some cases, internal documents have revealed that refinery operators find it “economically attractive” to push older refineries to their limits.

 In most cases, the Wisconsin Workers’ Compensation Act (Wis.
 Stats.
 102.01) provides benefits to employees who are injured on the job.
 These benefits are offered regardless of fault and cover medical expenses, rehabilitation and a portion of lost wages.